tribblix/build/patches/openjdk15/README-removal.txt

 It turns out that gpatch couldn't cope with the original patch.
 Rebuilt it as 64-bit and it was much happier.

+For 15+26, I've trimmed about 2/3 of java-solaris-sparc.patch
+This is mostly about not restoring SPARC, there's still quite a lot more cleanup we could do.
+Also, we shouldn't have to separately patch the files we created by applying the main patch.